No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 Some people use a 3-bin compost system for human manure.
 One bin is for filling.
 The second bin is for curing, and the third bin is for harvesting the finished compost.

 Another option is to keep the waste in the collection bucket for initial curing.
 You cover it with lots of substrate and put a vented lid on it.
-The waste stays in the bucket for a full year.
-Then it goes into the normal compost heap to finish curing.
+The waste stays in the bucket for an entire year.
+Then it goes into the regular compost heap to finish curing.

 This video shows how to dump humanure into a compost heap.